strauberly/redux-refresh-project/README.md

 ---

+--17 Oct 2022--

+- Objects are now correctly loaded to supabase backend.
+So in summary we built a fat reducer, kept are other components clean with side effect.

+- Loaded notification resources from Max into UI component and these will be utilized in handling http states and responses.

 --12 Oct 2022--

 - Closer.
 Objects are at least correct and not simply undefined.
 However getting a {"message":"No API key found in request"} and 400 response vs a 404 from earlier.